xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

    set of required variables 'RV(i)' in isolation of previous history.
 That is, for each variable 'v in RV(i)' it holds

-                    /   v from op(i)    for v in HLV(i)
+                    /   v by op(i)    for v in HLV(i)
                 v = |                                                       (8)
-                    \   A(v)            else.
+                    \   v by op(I)(A) else.

-The historyless recipe is only correct, if 'A(v) = v' has been stored upon entry into state 'i' after 'op(i)' has been applied for all 'v not in HLV(i)'.
+The historyless recipe is only correct, if 'A(v)' contains the correct value of 'v' upon entry into state 'i' after 'op(i)' has been applied for all 'v not in HLV(i)'.
 A historyless recipe can be considered as start for analysis if the set of required variables is equal to the set of historyless variables.
 Accordingly, a spring can be defined.

 DEFINITION: Spring